 So where does Warren Buffett come in?
 Berkshire Hathaway helped fund Burger King's acquisition of Tim Hortons by purchasing a combination of preferred shares and warrants.
 In a classic Buffett move, he was able to finagle a 9% yield from the preferred shares.
 QSR redeemed the preferreds in 2017, adding to Berkshire's cash pile.

-BRK.B still owns 3.3% of the fast-food company's shares outstanding, making it QSR's sixth-largest investor.
+BRK.B still owns 3.3% of the fast-food company's shares outstanding, making it QSR's eighth-largest investor.

 Shares held: 24,264,000